navin-mohan/navin-mohan.github.io/_posts/2018-12-31-endianess.md

 #include <cstdint> // uint32_t and uint8_t

 /*
-Expected output on a little-endian system:
+The expected output on a little-endian system:

 00EEFFAA
 AAFFEE00